invertase/notifee/docs-react-native/react-native/docs/ios/remote-notification-support.md

 ## Edit the payload
 Now everything is setup in your app, you can alter your notification payload in two ways:

-1. When sending from your BE (either via REST api or firebase admin sdk)
+1. When creating the message contents for sending, in your back-end
 2. In Notification Service Extension when you receive notification

 > Make sure that you will set `mutable-content: 1` (mutableContent if you are using firebase admin sdk) when sending notification otherwise Notification Service Extension will NOT be triggered